wh0th3h3llam1/PdfDing/README.md

 ## Features
 * Seamless browser based PDF viewing on multiple devices.
 Remembers current position - continue where you stopped reading
 * Stay on top of your PDF collection with multi-level tagging, starring and archiving functionalities
-* Edit PDFs by adding annotations, highlighting and drawings
+* Edit PDFs by adding comments, highlighting and drawings
+* Manage and export PDF highlights and comments in dedicated sections
 * Clean, intuitive UI with dark mode, inverted color mode, custom theme colors and multiple layouts
 * SSO support via OIDC
 * Share PDFs with an external audience via a link or a QR Code with optional access control